-For example, our cancer vaccine immunotherapeutic candidate, VBI-1901, is in a Phase I/IIa clinical study where it was administered in combination with an adjuvant via intradermal injection.
+For example, our cancer vaccine immunotherapeutic candidate, VBI-1901, is in an ongoing Phase IIb clinical study where it was administered in combination with an adjuvant via intradermal injection.
 Accordingly, our clinical studies for VBI-1901, and any other study involving a third-party product, may subject us to additional risks that we may not otherwise face in connection with studies conducted without third-party products.